ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 Creating linear values
 ^^^^^^^^^^^^^^^^^^^^^^

-A well documented difficulty, when writing API for mutable data as above, is to guarantee that, say, an array is unique, it isn't sufficient that ``read`` and ``write`` be linear functions.
+A well documented difficulty, when writing APIs for mutable data as above, is that in order to guarantee that, say, an array is unique, it isn't sufficient that ``read`` and ``write`` be linear functions.
 If I create an array with